 The variable most brands underestimate: water activity (Aw)

-Moisture content gets attention, but water activity is often the more meaningful measurement for gummy performance.
+Moisture content gets the spotlight, but water activity is often the more meaningful measurement for gummy performance.
 Two products can show similar moisture numbers and behave completely differently because Aw reflects how “available” that water is inside the gummy system.

-From a manufacturing lens, Aw influences three things at once: stability, texture over time, and the product’s micro risk profile.
-If you want a gummy that stays consistent from the first bottle opened to the last piece eaten, you treat Aw like a true critical quality attribute-not a footnote.
+From a manufacturing standpoint, Aw influences three things at once: stability, texture over time, and the product's micro risk profile.
+If you want a gummy that stays consistent from the first bottle opened to the last piece eaten, you treat Aw like a non-negotiable critical quality attribute—not a footnote.

 “Cognitive” formulas tend to be crowded—and gummies punish crowded formulas